Abu Hajal Muslim ibn Awsaja

-Abū Ḥajal Muslim ibn ʿAwsaja al-Asadī (أَبُو حَجَل مُسْلِم ٱبْن عَوْسَجَة ٱلْأَسَدِيّ) was a companion of Islamic Prophet Muhammad.
+Abū Ḥajal Muslim ibn ʿAwsaja al-Asadī (أَبُو حَجَل مُسْلِم ٱبْن عَوْسَجَة ٱلْأَسَدِيّ) was a companion of the Islamic prophet Muhammad.
 He assisted Muslim ibn Aqil in Kufa.
 Then he joined Husayn ibn Ali army with his family.
 He was killed in battle of Karbala.

 Name and lineage

 He is Muslim son of Awsaja son of Sa'd son of Tha'laba son of Dudan son of Asad son of Khuzayma al-Asadi.
 His Kunya is Abu Hajal.
 He was a companion of Husayn ibn Ali.
 Muslim ibn Awsaja and Habib ibn Muzahir both were from the tribe of Banu Asad.

 In Kufa

 Muslim ibn Awsaja supported Husayn ibn Ali's ambassador, Muslim ibn Aqil, in Kufa with weaponry and tried to take oath of allegiance for Husayn ibn Ali.

 The spy of Ubayd Allah ibn Ziyad, Ma'qil, found the safe house of Muslim ibn Aqeel through Muslim ibn Awsaja.
 Consequently, Hani ibn Urwa who sheltered Muslim ibn Aqil in his house was arrested.
 Then Muslim ibn Aqil to organizing an army chose Muslim ibn Awsaja as commander of Banu Asad and Madh'hij and some other commanders.
 Soon after Hani ibn Urwa and Muslim ibn Aqil were killed by Ubayd Allah ibn Ziyad, and Muslim ibn Awsaja hided in a safe house for a while.
 Afterward he joined Husayn ibn Ali army with his family in Karbala.